BasileDM/Todolist-SPA/readme.md

 ## Todolist SPA App

+### About the project
+This is a Single Page Application (SPA) Todolist, that allows you to :
+1. Create an account on a database, modify or delete it.
+2. Get your own task list, Create/Read/Update/Delete (CRUD) tasks with their prioriy, title, description, due date and categories.

+The main subjects of this project were AJAX, PDO, relational database conceptualization with Entity Relationship Diagrams (CDM, LDM) and manipulation with SQL queries.

 ### Config.ini

 Edit the config.ini file at the root of the project with your database credentials.